Chokster37/Wolf4SDL/README.txt

  --extravbls <vbls>     Sets a delay after each frame, which may help to
                         reduce flickering (SDL does not support vsync...)
-                        (unit is currently 8 ms, default: 0) --joystick <index>     Use the index-th joystick if available --joystickhat <index>  Enables movement with the given coolie hat --samplerate <rate>    Sets the sound sample rate (given in Hz) --audiobuffer <size>   Sets the size of the audio buffer (-> sound latency) (given in bytes)
+                        (unit is currently 8 ms, default: 0) --samplerate <rate>    Sets the sound sample rate (given in Hz) --audiobuffer <size>   Sets the size of the audio buffer (-> sound latency) (given in bytes)